fengxia41103/myblog/content/downloads/pandoc/resume.md

   including setting up workflows, triggers, approval processes, a customer portal and a vendor portal.
 * Customized Salesforce Customer Portal using APEX, Visualforce and jQuery.
-The portal won Bronze in the “2011 Steve Awards for Sales & Customer Service”.
+The portal won Bronze in the _"2011 Steve Awards for Sales & Customer Service"_.
 * Built the company's first mobile application prototype using Cordova, HTML5 and jQuery Mobile.